 The best thing is you don’t even know what the mystery is – the story is uncovered in layers.
 No spoilers here, but you’ll feel epic once you solve the game.
 Plus, it has amazing music.
 Done.

-This game does what it says on the tin.
+This mobile game does what it says on the tin.
 You have 99 rockets, and you need to hit 99 targets.
 Simple, satisfying, sorted.

 Don’t Look Back